vitorfdl/polscript-vscode/README.md

 # Polscript README
 This is a hightlight colorizer for polscript, to be used in Visual Code.<br> It's based on PHP language, and itsn't done yet.
-But is better than nothing.
+But is better than nothing.<br>
+Please, be aware that this colorizer works better with some themes.
+In this screenshot, I've used the theme `Dark+ (default dark)`.
+Others that i've already tested was `Monokai Dark Soda` and `Darktooth`

 ![highlight example](https://github.com/vitorfdl/polscript-vscode/raw/master/example.png)